E-Commerce

 Why do online payments take longer to process?

-In brick and mortar stores, payment transactions take a mere three to four tenths of a second because the cardholder and card is present for the interaction.
-Online transactions can take longer because there are several additional steps the Payment ecosystem The current state of the payments infrastructure in the United States. goes through to account for the Card not present (CNP)When a credit or debit card is not present for the payment transaction.
-Most often used in the e-commerce environment.transaction.
-These include algorithms which look for fraud and risk scoring behind the scenes of the online transaction.
+In brick-and-mortar stores, payment transactions take a mere three to four-tenths of a second because the cardholder and card are present for the interaction.
+Online transactions can take longer because there are several additional steps the Payment ecosystem The current state of the payments infrastructure in the United States. goes through to account for the card not present (CNP)When a credit or debit card is not present for the payment transaction.
+Most often used in the eCommerce environment. transaction.
+These include algorithms that look for fraud and risk scoring behind the scenes of the online transaction.

-Because there is no open standard payment algorithm for online payments, merchants have been at the forefront of creating and implementing their own risk-based assessments to improve online security.
-Many have also filled the void by using their own EncryptionThe process of encoding a message so that it can be read only by the sender and the intended recipient and TokenizationTokenization is the process of replacing one number with another unrelated number. solutions.
+For many years, merchants were at the forefront of creating and implementing their own risk-based assessments to improve online security.
+Many have also filled the void by using their own encryptionThe process of encoding a message so that it can be read only by the sender and the intended recipient and tokenizationTokenization is the process of replacing one number with another unrelated number. solutions.
+Now, with the meteoric rise of online transactions, the payments ecosystem is saturated with various solution providers centered around making online transactions safer and more efficient.
+Merchants can choose from a variety of fraud solution providers, token service providers, orchestraters, omnichannel solutions, gateways, and other vendors to fit their business needs with online channels.

 Card Present (CP) v.
 Card Not Present (CNP)

-As e-commerce is one of the fastest growing platforms, most merchants are taking some form of their business online.
-There are several security features we can know about a customer in the e-commerce space that we don’t know in-store, which results in a more secure environment.
+Now, that eCommerce is a core channel of commerce for businesses, merchants look towards growth and maintenance of eCommerce practices.
+There are several security features that allow us to know more about a customer in the eCommerce space that we do not know in-store, which results in a more secure environment.
 Additionally, there are different security technologies to mask and secure data in an online environment that have been tried and tested.

 “A merchant needs to know that users, internal or external, are who they say they are, and that they have permission and the funds available to make purchases.”

-More Than 50% of All Fraud Losses Worldwide are Tied to CNP Transactions.
-However, CNP Volume Accounts for Less than 15% of Total Volume Worldwide.
+More Than 50 percent of All Fraud Losses Worldwide are Tied to CNP Transactions.
+However, CNP Volume Accounts for Less than 15 percent of Total Volume Worldwide.

 – NILSON REPORT, 2018